benlk/misc-licenses/README.md

 - [The "Do What The Fuck You Want To Public License" (WTFPL)](http://www.wtfpl.net)
 - [(Woody) Guthrie Public License](http://researchenterprise.org/2013/12/06/the-woody-guthrie-public-license/):
     - "Anyone found copying and distributing this book without permission will be considered a mighty good friend of ours, because we don’t give a durn."
-    - alt "Anybody caught forkin it without our permission, will be mighty good friends of ourn, cause we don't give a dern." (source gone with witches.town)
+    - [witches.town alteration (archived)](https://web.archive.org/web/20180407192134/https://witches.town/@ThatVeryQuinn/3540091): "Anybody caught forkin it without our permission, will be mighty good friends of ourn, cause we don't give a dern."
 - [Poblic License](https://awoo.space/@typhlosion/1434007): "modifications to this project must introduce a misspelling"
 - [Protestant Public License](https://awoo.space/@Felthry/1434032): "nailing the complete source code to the door of a church"
 - [Calvinball Public License](https://tootplanet.space/users/Terrana/updates/22613): Forked projects must have novel license terms.